withrvr/Twitter-Tweepy-API/README.md

 # Which file does what

+-   config_tweepy.py
+    -   connect to twitter api using keys and creatig api object
+-   api_keys.py
+    -   content api's keys and tokens variable with values

+<br><hr>

+-   username_info.py
--   username-info.py :- to print the basic information of the user<br/>
+    -   to print the basic information of the user
+-   mentioned_me_with_hashtag.py.py
--   tweet-content.py :- to reply to the tweet how have mention me and using #withrvr ( or any ) in the tweet
+    -   to reply to the tweet how have added #withrvr ( can change ) and mentioned you ( my case @withrvr ) in the tweet

 <br>